ssteuteville/react-selection-hooks/README.md

 ![npmuserstars](https://img.shields.io/github/stars/ssteuteville?label=ssteutevile&style=social)

 # react-selection-hooks
 Our operating systems use click modifiers to make our lives easier when selecting things and so should our react apps!
 This project aims to build abstractions around managing a selection of items from an array.

-The project's initial goal is to build a few different sets of behaviors that are based on how popular operating systems handle mouse modifiers and to expose an api to help manage and use the selection throughout your UI.
-From there, a customization api will be added to allow fine-tuning or completely overriding how the selection behaviors work.
+## Goals
+- Easy to use, no configuration, and useful default click modifiers
+- Customizable click handling (wip)
+- API for handling most common selection state actions (clear, append, remove, etc)
+- Mobile utilities (not started)
+- High unit test coverage (not started)
+- Ability to maintain selections while filtering (not started)

 ## Installation
 ### yarn